Daemen University: Presidents

 The president works with an administrative council called the president's cabinet.
 Daemen also has a faculty senate, a student government association, and an alumni board.

 The current president is Gary A. Olson.
 For many years during his tenure as president, he has been named one of Western New York's most influential leaders by Buffalo Business First, the region's weekly business newspaper.

 Academics

 Daemen offers 65 academic majors and programs in a variety of disciplines and subject areas, including physical therapy, nursing, visual and performing arts, the liberal arts, business, and education.
 Since 2018, Daemen has been classified among "Doctoral/Professional Universities".

 Rankings

-Since 2019, U.S. News & World Report has ranked Daemen as a "Best National University".
-The publication has also recognized the institution in its Best Social Mobility rankings.
-U.S. News & World Report also includes four Daemen graduate programs among the nation’s best: nursing, social work, physician assistant studies and physical therapy.

-Daemen has been included in the Wall Street Journal/Times Higher Education (WSJ/THE) College Rankings since 2016.

 Since 2007, Daemen has been named a national College of Distinction.

-Daemen’s paralegal studies program is currently the only American Bar Association (ABA)-approved program in Western New York.
+Daemen's paralegal studies program is currently the only American Bar Association (ABA)-approved program in Western New York.

 In 2017, Daemen became the only state-approved applied behavior analysis graduate program in New York.